lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 rapport
 renowned

+强化词 (Intensifiers) 与形容词的搭配
+In a competitive business, you can only succeed if you see a new gap​ in the market​.
+I think you'll need about €50,000 as start-up capital​ to launch your new company.
+If you look at our business plan​ you'll see it contains our financial estimates.
+I'd rather borrow the money from my parents than have to share the profits with a venture capitalist.
+If I lend you €30,000 to set up the business, what do you expect will be the return​ on my investment?
+A business angel could give you some extra financial backing​, until you start making a profit.
+We made use of our large network contacts​ and found people who could help us.

+This project is extremely​ risky.
+Be careful!
+Their plan is absolutely ridiculous.
+My new member of staff is totally​ useless.
+You've been incredibly​ helpful.
+Thanks a lot.
+This system is really​ complex.

+(Conversation 1)

+A: Jose, I don't believe it!
+B: Tanya!
+How are you?
+What have you been up to?
+A: Oh, the same old things... still working for TTB.
+What about you?
+B: I've had a couple of jobs since I left TTB but I've just set up on my own.
+Which reminds me.
+Could you do me a favour?​
+A: Sure.
+B: The thing is, I've been looking for a document recently on website insurance.
+I think I left it at TTB.
+A: Well, I'm not sure.
+Send me the details and I'll see what I can do.

+(Conversation 2)

+A: It's good of you to meet me this morning.
+B: Don't mention it.
+When was the last time we saw each other?
+A: At that conference in Lisbon.
+B: That's right.
+How's life treating you?​
+A: Not bad, though I've had problems with my employer.
+Actually that's the reason why I asked to meet.
+Could you put me in touch with anyone who might have a position, since you're well known in the business?
+B: I'll certainly think about it.​ Why don't we have a drink first.
+Then let's talk about it over dinner.

+现在完成进行时 (Present Perfect Continuous) vs. 现在完成时 (Present Perfect Simple) 动作持续用 doing，结果状态用 done。
+I've been calling her all afternoon and she still hasn't got back to me.
+They've sent me the final report.
+I just need to check it.
+I've been workingin this department while two of their staff are away.
+I hope they've been keeping you busy.
+How much longer are you on secondment here?
+We've finally agreed the deal and the contract has been signed.
+She's applied for a new job.
+I think the interview for it is next week.
+Hello!
+I haven't seen you for ages!

 #### Being polite and diplomatic 礼貌策略 (Politeness Strategies)​ 和 缓和语 (Hedging)
 A. 情态动词与间接请求 (Modal Verbs & Indirect Requests) Requests (asking somebody else)